 This display of fantastic colors is the reaction of energized solar winds that result in bands of light, which appear near the poles and light up the skies.
 They are reportedly the most visible around the equinoxes (spring and fall) because we see an increase in solar activity during these times.

 The colors most often associated with the displays green, yellow, blue, violet, pink, and occasionally orange and white.
 Typically, when the particles collide with oxygen, yellow and green are produced.
 Interactions with nitrogen produce red, violet, and occasionally blue.

 To view, it’s important to get a very dark night sky, with no cloud cover.
 And be patient!

-Is it possible to take pictures of the northern lights?
+It is possible to take pictures of the northern lights!

 If you wish to capture this phenomenon on film, the best equipment to use is a camera that permits you to make long exposures (10 seconds or more) and a tripod to hold the camera still during exposures.

-If you’ve ever been lucky enough to spot this amazing phenomenon, tell us in the comments below and share your pictures with us on Facebook and Instagram!
+If you’ve ever been lucky enough to spot this amazing phenomenon, tell us in the comments below!